SongBirdCode/Mod14-Tech-Blog/README.md

   ## Usage

   To use this repo, make sure you have all the necessary packages installed.
 Also, creating a mysql database will be needed with password and username to that database.

+  handlebars, node js, dbeaver, sequelize, render were all used for this application.

   ## Contributing